 Safety First

 There is no point in faux free-ranging if predators can still gain access to your flock.
 If a predator enters the chicken tractor, there is no way for your trapped chickens to escape their deadly fate.
-Take all necessary precautions to prevent your flock from all predator attacks to ensure your and your flock’s peace of mind.
+Take all necessary precautions to protect your flock from all predator attacks to ensure your and your flock’s peace of mind.

 Aerial Protection

-16-gauge half-inch hardware cloth is one of the best ways to deter climbing and aerial predators from accessing your chicken tractor through the roof.
+A 16-gauge half-inch hardware cloth is one of the best ways to deter climbing and aerial predators from accessing your chicken tractor through the roof.

 Securing the top of the run with a weatherproof, heavy-duty tarp provides an out-of-sight, out-of-mind barrier so aerial predators can’t see the chickens.
 It will also offer protection from the hot summer sun.